 Stratified-random demersal surveys have been conducted by Canadian research vessels in the spring (April-June) of each year since 1971.
 The most significant alterations in Canadian standardized survey design were changes in survey gear.
 The spring survey can be separated into three time periods, based on the trawl used in each period: 1971-1983 (Yankee 41.5), 1984-spring 1995 (Engel 145), and spring 1996 to 2019 (Campelen 1800).
 McCallum and Walsh (1996) and Walsh and McCallum (1996) described the geometry and specifications of the Engel and Campelen trawls.
 While survey design remained constant, additional strata were included, along with modifications to some of the original strata (Bishop 1994).
 A significant change in the surveys was the addition of shallower and deeper strata after 1993.
-Additional causes of variation in spring survey coverage are discussed in detail most recently by Rideout (2020), and Rideout and Ings (2020).
+Additional causes of variation in spring survey coverage are discussed in detail most recently by Rideout et al. (2022).
 No size-based conversion factors for the two gears were derived for White Hake from comparative surveys; therefore, catch rate data and resulting biomass and abundance indices cannot be directly compared between trawl types.
 Similarly, no conversion factor exists for White Hake between Yankee and Engel trawls.

 In the 2006 Canadian spring survey, most of Subdiv.
 3Ps was not surveyed, and only shallow strata in Divs.
 3NO were surveyed, due to Canadian research vessels' mechanical difficulties.
 Thus, survey estimates for that year are not comparable to others in the Campelen time-series.
 Due to COVID-19, the Canadian spring survey was not conducted in 2020.
 Only Subdiv.
 3Ps was surveyed in spring 2021, due to mechanical difficulties aboard the research vessel.
+In 2022, Divs.
+3LNO were not surveyed, and Subdiv.
+3Ps was surveyed with a new research vessel for which catchability conversion factors are not yet available.